pierredewilde/hugo-acme/content/about/index.md

 # title: About
 date: 2020-01-01T00:00:00Z
 description: World's leading manufacturer of digital shapes.
 We shape the world.
 You live in it.
-menu:
-  main:
-    name: About
-    # weight: 1
-  footer:
-    name: About
-    # weight: 1
 ---

 # About Acme &#x1F4AC; {style="font-family:cursive"}